quasar1357/seghub/README.md

 ## Requirements

 The requirements for this package can be found in the file [req.yml](./req.yml).
-As usual, you can create a conda environment with those packages with
+As usual, you can create a conda environment with those packages by calling

     conda env create -f req.yml